istenith/istenith.github.io/README.md

 ```

 ## Contributing
+Fork this repository and clone it as mentioned above
 Create a new branch whenever you want to add a new feature and file a PR from that branch only.
 If the PR is accepted then delete that from locally and rebase your master branch with upstream:
 in the master branch:
 `git pull upstream --rebase master`